lifted25landmark-1/kubernetes-notes/04-Deployments-with-kubectl/04-01-CreateDeployment-Scaling-and-Expose-as-Service/README.md

 # Create Deployment
 kubectl create deployment <Deplyment-Name> --image=<Container-Image>
 kubectl create deployment my-first-deployment --image=mylandmarktech/hello
+# The deployment create a replica set and the replica set create a pod(If view it you will see they share the same ID number)
 # Verify Deployment
 kubectl get deployments
 kubectl get deploy